 Luckily, there are traditional and contemporary features that make use of modern materials and are likely to remain to look sleek and stylish, even if they are no longer the prevailing fashion sense of the day.

 Balconies are a now popular addition to any office, as they blur the boundary between indoors and outside – something designers are increasingly fascinated with doing.

 These are particularly popular in new-build flats, as they allow you to get some fresh air and sunshine, without going to the extent of constructing a complete outdoor balcony, but also without having to sit in a communal garden.

-If balconies add a useful touch to your offices itself, then balustrades can bring a similarly appealing visual element to your garden, as well as protecting against falls from any raised landscaping features.
+If balconies add a useful touch to your offices themselves, then balustrades can bring a similarly appealing visual element to your garden, as well as protect against falls from any raised landscaping features.

 Stainless steel and glass are sturdy enough to withstand the elements outdoors, but add a striking visual effect to your garden, and work especially well alongside decking made of composite materials, or ‘hard’ materials like paving stones and gravel.

 Block paving remains popular, several years after it first came to prominence as a way of creating hard-standing areas for parking or to use as a patio.